CDCgov/geneflow/docs/chapters/tutorials/one-step-workflow.rst

 Commit the Workflow to a Git Repo
 ---------------------------------

 We'll use GitHub as an example, but you may use GitLab, BitBucket, or your company/organization's git repo instead.
 GitHub requires you to first create the repo on the GitHub.com site.
 Once created, it will likely be located at a URL similar to https://github.com/[user]/hello-world-workflow-gf.git, where [user] should be replaced with your GitHub username or group.
+If you're using a Git repo other than GitHub, refer to the instructions in the "Basic App: Hello World" tutorial.

-First, remove the "apps" directory, since we don't need to commit those to the workflow repo:
+Before committing the workflow code, remove the "apps" directory, since this directory is created during workflow installation.

 .. code-block:: text

     cd ~/geneflow_work/hello-world-workflow-gf
     rm -rf ./workflow/apps

-Push your code to GitHub using the following commands:
+Push the code to GitHub using the following commands:

 .. code-block:: text